You are currently browsing the category archive for the 'Quick' category.

 Seriously though, if you love Mexican food and need quick recipes for weeknight meals, get this book.
 Equally seriously, skip the page picturing Bayless on his head, doing Yoga.
 And uh, don’t eat refried beans before your Yoga class.

 We’ve been busy lately.
 I know, so have you.
 And it’s no excuse, as much as I’d like it to be.
-But there are some days (Monday in particular), days when I’m pretty sure this all really is just too much.
+But there are some days (Monday in particular) when I’m pretty sure this all really is just too much.
 Those days, all I can do is bite my lip, close my eyes, and barrel my way through headfirst.
 Those are the days that usually end–shamefully– in a frozen pizza.
 Lately, though, we’ve been eating pierogies (perogies? pyrogies?) instead.
 They’re still frozen, but I feel slightly more virtuous after making this amazing browned onion sauce for them.
 We found the original recipe in the October Gourmet’s “Ten-Minute Mains” section.
 The following is our slightly adapted version.
 Gourmet’s recipe calls for boiling the pierogies before adding them to the sauce, but we’ve made the whole thing a one-pot meal by cooking the pierogies in the tomato sauce.
-The pierogies come out slightly chewier this way then when they’re boiled, which to me is a good thing.
+The pierogies come out slightly chewier this way than when they’re boiled, which to me is a good thing.
 These pierogies also reheat perfectly, both in the microwave or panfried on the stovetop, so they’re a great lunch leftovers choice.

 Pierogies in Browned Onion Tomato Sauce adapted from Gourmet Magazine